statoscope/statoscope/packages/stats-validator/README.md

 The main goal of a plugin is providing some rules for validation.

-There is a builtin [plugin](/packages/stats-validator-plugin-webpack/) to validate webpack stats
+There is a [plugin](/packages/stats-validator-plugin-webpack/) to validate webpack stats (need to be installed)

+`npm install --save-dev @statoscope/stats-validator-plugin-webpack`

 **statoscope.config.js:**